Leaders are born, not made, right? Wrong.

 Make it easy for employees to try leadership within your team.
 It might be a small task, but even a taste of leadership can help team members grow leaps and bounds in personal development.

-When you flatten a command structure, you also make it easier for employees to feel comfortable with leadership.
-Allowing individuals to dip his or her toe into the leadership pool ensures growth without too much pressure.
+When you flatten a command structure, you also make it easier for employees to feel comfortable with the idea of personal leadership.
+Allowing individuals to dip their toe into the leadership pool ensures growth without too much pressure.

 This might mean rotating who leads the weekly check-in meetings, or it could be as big as having different teammates run point on various client projects.
-The bottom line is, leadership opportunities, no matter how small, give employees a chance to grow.
-When your team members feel that leading is attainable, they’ll become stronger leaders.
+The bottom line is, leadership opportunities - no matter how small - give employees a chance to grow.
+When your team members feel that leading is attainable, they’ll become stronger leaders naturally.

 Leadership workshops may be a cliche, but they work.
 While leadership styles and company structuring can bring out leaders in the workplace, workshops are a direct way to discuss leadership and growth within a team.

 Bring in a coach to work one on one with team members to identify goals and areas of growth.
 In a team setting, an executive coach can help focus on team dynamics and the importance of leadership within the team.
 When it comes to bringing leadership education into the workplace, it must be a company-wide effort, a drive towards continuous improvement for everyone.

 With patience, practice, and planning, leadership can be taught in the workplace.
 Instead of worrying about creating too many leaders within a team, we need to be asking ourselves why we don’t have more.
 Focusing on building leaders in the workplace gives employees agency, creating a stronger, more cohesive and driven workplace.

 Learn more about how Ace-up's Business Extension program helps employees become the best leaders they can be, and how companies can provide the support necessary for employee growth.